 It is also important to remember that if you do move towards offering a mobile "app" then you have to ensure it is built for the 3 different operating platforms currently in use.
 Having your app only available on a single platform will quickly erode any value you hoped to achieve by its release.

 And if there's any doubt in your mind

-At the end of 2013 an estimated one billion people were connected to the Internet using mobile devices, and faced with these facts, if your website is not displaying properly on smaller devices, or not operating at all, an increasing number of your visitors are likely to simply pass you by.
+By the summer of 2014 an estimated one billion people were connected to the Internet using mobile devices, and faced with these facts, if your website is not displaying properly on smaller devices, or not operating at all, an increasing number of your visitors are likely to simply pass you by.

-With the arrival of the new 4G bandwidth technology for mobile internet connections, offering up to 100Mbps, it is an absolute certainty that more and more Internet activity is going to originate from mobile devices.
+With the arrival of the new 4G bandwidth technology for mobile internet connections, offering speeds exceeding 100Mbps, it is an absolute certainty that more and more Internet activity is going to originate from mobile devices.

 Contact us today for more information